Financial Disclosure Statements

 If you mail your financial disclosure statement, a Certificate of Filing will be sent to you.
 If you file your financial disclosure statement online, you will receive an immediate acknowledgement and view your statement.
-Please print a copy for your records.
+Please keep a copy for your records.

 Is there a penalty for late filing?

 Yes.
-The Ethics Commission may impose a fine of $10 for each day that your statement is late in arriving at the Office of the Inspector General.
+The Ethics Commission may impose a fine of $10 for each day that your statement is late arriving at the Office of the Inspector General.

 What is "real property" (part 2)?

 Real property means real estate, such as houses, land or other buildings.